IBM/maximo-labs/docs/mvi-hol/exerciseOne/exercise1-2.md

     <br>

-7. Click on the deployed model and then we can see the details of the model.
+7. Click on the deployed model to see the details of the model.

     ![img](/img/mvi-hol-imgs/img-exerciseOne/exercise1-2/details.png){: style="height:300px;width:900px"}

     <br>

-8. Now scroll down so we can test the model.
-Drag the image we provided you for testing (it was not used to train this model) and drop it into the `Test Model` box or select `Import` and upload the picture.
+8. Scroll down to test the model.
+Drag the `Model Test Pic` we provided you for testing and drop it into the `Test Model` box or select `Import` and upload the picture.
+This image was not used to train the model.

     ![img](/img/mvi-hol-imgs/img-exerciseOne/exercise1-2/test.png){: style="height:400px;width:1100px"}

     <br>

 9. You can see our Deep Learning Model is able to identify which can is good and which can has a dent.
-On the right side, is the color of each label and the confidence scores of how likely it is that object.
+On the right side is the color of each label and the confidence scores of how likely it is to be that object.

     ![img](/img/mvi-hol-imgs/img-exerciseOne/exercise1-2/results.png){: style="height:400px;width:900px"}